Constructing Approximately Diagonal Quantum Gates

 \section{Conclusion}

-We have provided several results on the nature of these families of diagonalizing sequences, although a few results remain to show.
+We have provided several results on the nature of these families of diagonalizing sequences, although a few remain to be shown.
 This paper primarily concerned itself with the critical angles for the sequence for optimal convergence, not the analysis of the behavior in a neighborhood of the angle.
 Establishing bounds on convergence rates for any $\theta\in (0,\pi/2)$ would be helpful for implementation.
-Also, these diagonalizing sequences are also being proposed as the optimal algorithm to the given problem, but there are certainly instances of sequences of this form which converge globally but not optimally.
+Also, these diagonalizing sequences are also being proposed as the optimal algorithm for demonstrating the conjectured convergence rate, but there are likely sequences of this form which converge globally but not optimally.
 One possible example is given by replacing every diagonal matrix with $D(\theta)=\diag(1,e^{i\theta})$, which appears to still guarantee convergence for any input matrix, just not optimally.

-Some mathematical details to the nature of these sequences are to be desired.
-In particular, the identity in \eqref{eq:binom} is a very complicated result to show, one that to our knowledge has never been proven.
-A good mathematical explanation as to why these identities simplify so greatly is needed.
+Some mathematical details to the nature of these sequences are needed.
+In particular, the identity in Conjecture \ref{conj:values} is a very complicated result to show, one that to our knowledge has never been proven.
+A good mathematical explanation as to why these identities simplify is needed.
 In addition, the prime factorization argument we provided disproves uniqueness of roots $\lambda_{jl}$ for composite angles, but it is still unknown for prime angles $\pi/p$.
 If it is unique, then what is special about those roots?

-Variants of this scheme can likely be applied for arbitrary states $\ket{s}$ and $\ket{t}$, providing a powerful and efficient quantum search algorithm with minimal usage of gates.
+Variants of this scheme can likely be applied for arbitrary states $|s\rangle$ and $|t\rangle$, providing an efficient subroutine for a variety of algorithms with minimal usage of gates.